Arborvitae/Geoshape/docs/edit.rst

 Add a multiline to a layer
 -----------------------------
-A multiline layer has one or more polygons per feature.
+A multiline layer has one or more lines per feature.

 #.
 Click on the :guilabel:`Add Feature` button.
 The :guilabel:`Drawing Geometry` dialog will appear at the top of the screen.

    .. figure:: img/en_addnewmultiline.png

 #.
 Click on the map to begin adding the linear feature.
 Continue to click to add all of the vertices.
 To finalize the line, double-click on the last vertice.
-To add another polygon, click on the :guilabel:`Add Geometry` button.
+To add another line, click on the :guilabel:`Add Geometry` button.
 Repeat the process to add polygons as needed.

    .. figure:: img/en_addtofeaturemultipolyline.png